 The Preconception screen can be requested by your TasIVF fertility specialist, and is performed on a sample of your blood.

 It is likely that the majority of people will have 4-5 DNA changes (mutations that may be disease causing) in the genes tested.
 Both partners need to be screened to determine if they both carry mutations in the same gene, and are therefore at risk of having a child with a specific disease.
 We recommend screening at the same time.

 - What if we test positive?

 If you and your partner are identified as carrying a mutation for the same gene your fertility specialist will explain the options available.
 Your doctor can explain clinical symptoms of the disease and available diagnostic options.

 The Preconception Screen costs $750 per person, or $1400 per couple.
-If either of you have a family history of one of the diseases being tested for, you should inform your fertility specialist as you may be entitled to a reduce cost.
+If either of you have a family history of one of the diseases being tested for, you should inform your fertility specialist.

-To find out more about Preconception Screening, please call TasIVF on 1800 111 483 or email your enquiry.
+To find out more about Preconception Screening, please call TasIVF on 1800 111 483 or complete the online enquiry form.